GAPP Policies and Procedures for Project (PA) Teaching (TA) and Research (RA) Assistants

 Use of Sick Leave Credits

-A Teaching Assistant or Project Assistant’s sick leave bank will be charged for days that an employee does not perform their required duties for any of the reasons outlined in above, unless other acceptable arrangements are made including but not limited to:
+An Employee’s sick leave bank will be charged for time that an employee does not perform their required duties for any of the reasons outlined in above, unless other acceptable arrangements are made including but not limited to:

-- The Teaching or Project Assistant obtains unpaid peer substitute coverage acceptable to the employee’s immediate supervisor and the department chair; or
+- The Employee obtains unpaid peer substitute coverage acceptable to the employee’s immediate supervisor and the department chair; or

-- The Teaching or Project Assistant makes arrangements with their immediate supervisor to fulfill the required duties through other acceptable means; or
+- The Employee makes arrangements with their immediate supervisor to fulfill the required duties through other acceptable means; or

-- The Teaching or Project Assistant can fulfill the required duties at a different time and the employee’s immediate supervisor agrees to permit the employee to perform those duties at a different time.
+- The Employee can fulfill the required duties at a different time and the employee’s immediate supervisor agrees to permit the employee to perform those duties at a different time.

-In the event that a Teaching Assistant or Project Assistant fails to perform their required duties because of any of the reasons outlined above, and the employee has exhausted the days in their sick leave bank, any days missed shall result in the employee being removed from the payroll for such missed days.
+In the event that an Employee fails to perform their required duties because of any of the reasons outlined above, and the employee has exhausted their sick leave allocation, any days missed shall result in the employee being removed from the payroll for such missed days.

 A Teaching Assistant or Project Assistant using sick leave under this section are not required to find substitutes for that time.
 The employee shall be responsible for notifying the Department as soon as possible after the need to use sick leave is determined.